Import licences for bringing a pet from abroad (outside the UK)

 The animals must meet the requirements of the Pet Travel Scheme (PETS) and be accompanied by an original official health certificate, signed by an authorised vet.

-Download application to import dogs, cats or ferrets (size 30kb)
+Download application to import dogs, cats or ferrets from an EU Member State

 Official health certificate (EU law website)